Here’s a big question about the birth of Jesus Christ.

 How could so much enduring significance center on such an obscure rural scene?

 And why does the story continue?

-- Why will millions of people throughout the world focus on the heartwarming story of Joseph and Mary bringing Jesus into the world?
+- Why do millions of people throughout the world focus on the heartwarming story of Joseph and Mary bringing Jesus into the world?

-- Why are there thousands of reenactments of this scene on every continent of the globe each of those years?
+- Why are there thousands of re-enactments of this scene on every continent of the globe each year?

-- Could all of this be attributed only to the power of tradition?
+- Could this all be attributed to the power of tradition?

 - Or, is there more to what happened on that night?

 The answer to these questions is found in the deep connections between the birth of Jesus and the work of our Creator moving history toward the coming of a Savior of the world.
 This is the story of a God who so loved the world that He gave His only Son that whoever believes in Him shall not perish but have eternal life!